ni/nimi-python/docs/niscope/functions.rst

                                         voltage = binary data * gain factor + offset

-                                Call :py:meth:`niscope.Session._actual_num_wfms` to determine the size of this array.
+                                Call niScope\_ActualNumWfms to determine the size of this array.